Hundreds of stir-crazy families flock to reopened Dubuque river museum

 Once through the sliding doors, 2-year-old Alana Mangas and sister Maria, 6, quickly beelined for the open-air habitat of waterfowl, turtles and fish.

-The pair pressed their face and palms against the glass to get a good look at eye level of the fish swimming in the tank.
+The two pressed their faces and palms against the glass to get a good look at eye level of the fish swimming in the tank.

 “For children, it’s been difficult to find activities” to keep them occupied and entertained, with schools, playgrounds and other places closed due to the ongoing pandemic, their mother, Abby Mangas, of Marion, Iowa, said on Sunday.